 The origins of the Leversay name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Leversay was originally derived from a family having lived in the township of Livesey which was in the parish of Blackburn in the county of Lancashire.
 The Leversay surname is a Habitation name that was originally derived from the place-names of pre-existing towns, villages, parishes, or farmsteads.

 Early Origins of the Leversay family

 The surname Leversay was first found in Lancashire at Livesey, a township, in the parish, union, and Lower division of the hundred of Blackburn.
 "This place gave name to a family who resided here, and were owners of the greater part of the township.
 James Levesey, in the reign of Edward VI. held the estate as a manor, as did his descendant, James Levesey, in the 9th of James I."

 Early History of the Leversay family

 This web page shows only a small excerpt of our Leversay research.
-Another 143 words (10 lines of text) are included under the topic Early Leversay History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Leversay History in all our PDF Extended History products and printed products wherever possible.

 Leversay Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Leversay include Livesey, Liversay, Liversey, Livezey and others.

 Early Notables of the Leversay family (pre 1700)

 More information is included under the topic Early Leversay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Leversay family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Robert Livezey settled in Philadelphia in 1856; John Livesey settled in Philadelphia in 1833; Thomas Livesey arrived in Philadelphia in 1863.